Analysis | The Buffalo Bills have had the NFL’s easiest schedule. So how good are they?

 If the playoffs started today, Buffalo would face the Chargers in the first round, a matchup that would see Buffalo favored by four points on a neutral field per sports analyst Mike Beuoy’s “Inpredictable” ratings.
 A decent margin to be sure but one that implies just a 65 percent win rate, making the underdog no easy pickings.
 For comparison, the Bills would be an 11-point favorite over Miami per these same rankings.

-That’s why as dominating as Buffalo has been, their Super Bowl chances appear relatively paltry.
+That’s why as dominating as Buffalo has been, it Super Bowl chances appear relatively paltry.
 The oddsmakers at BetMGM have Buffalo at +600 to win this year’s Super Bowl, which means you win $600 for every $100 wagered, but that’s nearly double the odds offered for eventual AFC champion Kansas City at this time last year and almost four times the odds offered on the Patriots, then the AFC favorites, before Week 11 of 2019.
 In other words, the jury is still out on whether Buffalo can maintain its impressive regular season showing against stronger opponents in the playoffs.